davidwitten/GoodCalc/README.md

 GoodPyCalc
 ==========

-The best calculator-programming languages, it has 60+ functions, and is more advanced, while being more efficient.
+The best calculator-programming language, it has 60+ functions, and is more advanced, while being more efficient.

 Functions
 ---------